-

 —David Starr, Songwriter

 Now living in Maine, before joining the Army Ron was a music student and a gigging solo performer in Virginia and North Carolina.
-After the Army, Ron came back to music and began writing songs using his experiences in Rwanda, Kosovo, Afghanistan, Iraq, and Darfur, and his personal struggles with Post-Traumatic Stress Disorder as kindling for creating these stories.
+After a career in the Army and the Foreign Service, Ron came back to music and began writing songs using his experiences in Rwanda, Kosovo, Afghanistan, Iraq, and Darfur, and his personal struggles with Post-Traumatic Stress Disorder as kindling for creating these stories.

 "Heartbreaking songs, beautifully played and sung by a gifted songwriter."